MerryPanda/jQuery.cuteScroll/README.md

 ```

 ## How To Use
-All confuguration commands should be passed included in a command object, as simple as this:
+All confuguration commands should be included in a command object to be recognized, as simple as this:
 ```javascript
 jQuery.cuteScroll({
 	create:{// is the command object